 Access for students will be provided as necessary to support instructional program standards.
 Students will access district network resources through a password authentication system.
-Students may be required to change passwords at regular intervals.
+Students may be required to change passwords on occasions when a student's account has been compromised.
 Sharing of passwords is expressly forbidden.